tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 1. Imports all the custom classes and reads parameters from **"config.json"**.
 2. Reads the original dataset and outputs basic information about it to the console.
 Furthermore, for each dataset column, a graph showing the distribution of responses is plotted.
 3. Removes columns where the percentage of missing values exceeds the predefined threshold.
 Then, fills in missing values for retained columns.
 4. Extracts features for columns with textual data and replaces each complex textual responce in a cell with most important phrase that this text includes.
 For more information on textual feature extraction, see the "4.4.
-Special tricks" section.
+Specific tricks" section.
 Now, our dataset is almost ready for machine learning algorithms.
 5. Plots and saves graphs of each column of the preprocessed dataset, similar to how it was done in step 2 for the original one.
 6. Encodes and normalizes prepared dataset.
 7. Applies algorithms to determine the optimal number of clusters and saves the results for each algorithm.